Intimate Meanderings, a book by Morgan Zo-Callahan & friends

-Although a website is not quite the same as being able to go into a bookstore, pick up book, and thumb through it, in an attempt to recreate some of that experience we’ve posted articles, poems, reflections, and conversations from the book.
+A website is not the same as being able to go into a bookstore where you pick up book, and thumb through it, but in an attempt to recreate some of that experience, we’ve posted articles, poems, reflections, and conversations from the book.
 They are all offered in the spirit of friendship.

 Click Intimate Meanderings: Conversations Close to Our Hearts to buy from Amazon, including a version for the Kindle reader, and click here to buy from Barnes and Noble online booksellers.

 And here are a few articles and poems that you can sample: